terra-ops/terra-app/docs/drupal.md

 How to get a drupal site running on Terra:

 1. Install Terra
-2. Add your first "app" using the `terra app:add` command.
+2. Add your first "project" using the `terra project:add` command.

     ```sh
-    you@localhost:~$ terra app:add
+    you@localhost:~$ terra project:add
     System name of your project? mysite
     Description?
 A cool site
     Source code repository URL? git@github.com:jonpugh/drupal.git
      Name:        mysite
      Description: A cool site
      Repo:        git@github.com:jonpugh/drupal.git
-    App saved
+    Project saved
     ```

 3. Add your first environment using the `terra environment:add` command.

     ```sh
     you@localhost:~$ terra environment:add
-    Which app?
+    Which project?
       [0] mysite
     Environment Name: local
     Path: (/home/you/mysite/local)